Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Introduction

-In this paper, we address the limitations of existing run-time verification by conformance checking, an effective and explainable method for control-flow anomaly detection that provides fuzzy control-flow diagnoses that check the adherence of actual executions with prescriptive behavioral models \cite{vitale2025cfad}.
-However, obtaining high-quality software logs is difficult as software usually lacks structured source-code instrumentation \cite{cinque2013rulebasedmonitoring}.
-This reflects on the quality of the diagnoses provided by conformance checking \cite{martin2021pmopportunitieschallenges, zimmermann2023pmanalysischallenges, mamudu2024pmsuccessfactors}.
-We aim to address this issue by integrating Large Language Models (LLMs) into software monitoring.
+In this paper, we address 1) the limitations of traditional runtime verification in terms of its difficulties in capturing all possible properties and assumptions about the monitored system, and 2) the trustworthiness of machine/deep learning control-flow anomaly detection approaches and their lack of connection with high-level design.
+In particular, our proposal combines a new instrumentation technique capable of automatically connecting software implementations with high-level designs and conformance checking, an effective and explainable method for control-flow anomaly detection.
+The instrumentation technique is based on Large Language Models (LLMs).
 LLMs are advanced neural networks trained on vast amounts of code and textual data, enabling them to understand software structure and control flow \cite{havare2025codecomprehensionbenchmarklarge}.
-By leveraging these capabilities, LLMs can automatically generate instrumentation code that logs program execution at run-time.
+By leveraging these capabilities, LLMs can automatically generate instrumentation code and allow obtaining high-quality software logs, which is a key requirement for quality conformance checking results~\cite{martin2021pmopportunitieschallenges, zimmermann2023pmanalysischallenges, mamudu2024pmsuccessfactors}.

 Combining LLMs and conformance checking, we formulate the following two Research Questions (RQs):

 \begin{itemize} \item \textbf{RQ1 (Source-code instrumentation)}: How can LLMs be leveraged to bridge high-level design models and software implementations and generate high-quality logs for subsequent monitoring through conformance checking? \item \textbf{RQ2 (Control-flow anomaly detection)}: How effective is conformance checking-based control-flow anomaly detection in identifying software anomalies using LLM-enabled software instrumentation? \end{itemize}